adevinta/zoe/docs/basics/consume.md

 {"_id":"5b1b411d841d9700146158d9","text":"The Egyptian Mau’s name is derived from the Middle...","type":"cat","user":{"_id":"5a9ac18c7478810ea6c06381","name":{"first":"Alex","last":"Wohlbruck"}},"upvotes":5,"userUpvoted":null}
 ```

-The `--from` option takes an [ISO-8601 duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+The `--from` option takes a duration in [ISO-8601 format](https://en.wikipedia.org/wiki/ISO_8601#Durations).

 ### Selecting a subset of the fields

-We can select a subset of the output fields by using `--query` option and giving it a [jmespath expression](https://jmespath.org/) that runs against each message read.
-The result of this expression will be the data output by zoe :
+We can format the output rows by using the `--query` option and giving it a [jmespath expression](https://jmespath.org/).
+Zoe will run this Jmespath expression against each message and the result will be output instead of the original message itself.
+A typical use case is when we want only a subset of the existing fields:

 ```bash tab="command"
 zoe -v --cluster local \